lucacrippa88/watson-assistant-training/README.md

 ### Response types

 When creating the dialog, in particular when setting up Watson's answers, it's possible to customize the response type.
+The available response types are:

+1. Text: Watson answers with a text.
+You can add variations to the answer by clicking "Enter response variation".
+The variations are set to "sequential" by default, meaning that the answers are provided in the selected order.
+By setting the responses to "random", each time the node is entered, a random answer of the list will be produced.
+2. Option: Watson answers with a list of options.
+You can record the selected option into a context variable and use it to perform actions.
+3. Pause
+4. Image

 ## Tutorials